-During the upgrade, you may be informed that the currently installed version of the grub configuration file has been locally modified.
-Since we are actually not responsible for the modification, use the UP arrow to highlight the
+You may be informed that the currently installed version of the grub configuration file has been locally modified during the upgrade.
+Since we are not responsible for the modification, use the UP arrow to highlight the

 install the package maintainer's version option, and then press ENTER.

 After the system reboot, log back in as the same sudo user to move on.

 Jitsi Meet requires Java Runtime Environment and GNU Privacy Guard.

 sudo apt install -y gnupg sudo apt install -y openjdk-8-jre-headless

 After OpenJDK JRE 8 installed, use the following command to verify the result: